mikeizbicki/lab-diskusage/README.md

 1. We call two UPDATEs on `balances` for every insert into `transactions`.
 1. For every UPDATE, we create 1 dead tuple according to the procedure outlined at <http://www.interdb.jp/pg/pgsql05/03.html#533-update>.
 1. Therefore we should have 2e6 dead tuples, but we have a number much smaller.
-    (I got 14149, but your number is likely to be different.)
+    (I got 14149, but your number is likely to be different due to nondeterminism of the parallel code in `lots_of_data.sh` script.)

 Why is that?